 The Junior School recognizes that electronic devices are useful tools for scheduling and communication.
 However, these devices can be a distraction from learning and, as such, will be turned off and securely stored by students at the start of each day and then unlocked at the end of the day.
+Headphones and earbuds are also not permitted to be worn or used during the day unless with teacher permission and supervision.
 The use of electronic devices to call or text is only permitted after the school day has ended.
 Parents needing to get in touch with their child must do so through the homeform teacher and/or Junior School office as students are unable to access their phones to text or call during the school day.
 Students may use the school telephones with teacher permission.